Sea level rise: Role of instability processes

 Marine ice cliff instability had also been very controversial, since it was proposed as a modelling exercise, and the observational evidence from both the past and the present is very limited and ambiguous.
 So far, only one episode of seabed gouging by ice from the Younger Dryas period appears truly consistent with this theory, but it had lasted for an estimated 900 years, so it is unclear if it supports rapid sea level rise in the present.
 Modelling which investigated the hypothesis after 2016 often suggested that the ice shelves in the real world may collapse too slowly to make this scenario relevant, or that ice mélange – debris produced as the glacier breaks down – would quickly build up in front of the glacier and significantly slow or even outright stop the instability soon after it began.

 Due to these uncertainties, some scientists – including the originators of the hypothesis, Robert DeConto and David Pollard – have suggested that the best way to resolve the question would be to precisely determine sea level rise during the Last Interglacial.
-MICI can be effectively ruled out if SLR at the time was lower than 4 m, while it is very likely if the SLR was greater than 6 m.
+MICI can be effectively ruled out if SLR at the time was less than 4 m, while it is very likely if the SLR was above 6 m.
 As of 2023, the most recent analysis indicates that the Last Interglacial SLR is unlikely to have been higher than 2.7 m, as higher values in other research, such as 5.7 m, appear inconsistent with the new paleoclimate data from The Bahamas and the known history of the Greenland Ice Sheet.